Mingull/mingull-test/README.md

 `npm i mingull-test-package`

-This is the ways to set up this package
+This is the way to set up this package

 ```JS
 const { Add } = require('mingull-test-package');